Best Foot Forward: These 13 Shoe Brands Pair Style With Sustainability

 In 2012, two friends had their lightbulb moment courtesy of leggings.
 The stretchy uber-casual style had become ubiquitous, chic even.
 They realized leggings had no equal in the footwear space so they set out to give one to the world.
 They were saddened by all the waste they found from excess materials exiled to dumps and overproduction to toxic dyes.
 They vowed to be better and always push toward the goal of zero waste, content employees, and thrilled customers.

 To make the colorful on-trend women’s and children’s collections, they started with thread spun from repurposed plastic bottles and merino wool.
 (They’ve used 75 million discards so far.)
 Assembly of their lace-ups, loafers, slip-ons, and best-selling pointed-toe flats is done by hand and 3D knitting tech to shape.
 Shipping boxes are 100 percent recyclable and reseal for returns to avoid tape waste.
 They apply all the same eco-friendly practices to their adorable purses, totes, and weekenders.
 And they are just getting started.
-In 2021, they ceased using air transportation for inventory and they’re piloting a shoe recycling program.
+In 2021, they have reduced the amount of air transportation for inventory with a goal of ceasing it entirely in the coming years and they’re piloting a shoe recycling program.
 2022 brings a plan to incorporate twice-recycled materials and achieve zero waste and reaching carbon neutrality is the objective of 2023.

 Fly since Run-D.M.C. rapped about them in the Eighties, the new greener takes on Adidas’ signature sneaker, the Stan Smith, are also pretty fresh, especially the ones that have wildflower illustrations printed, embossed, or embroidered on the upper.